 - Commission-free trades of stocks, ETFs, options, and cryptocurrency

 - Advanced reporting tools

 The purpose of this article is to highlight some ETFs that may be a good fit if you’re looking for a way to invest in real estate.
 This is not investment advice and it’s possible to lose money with these ETFs.
 If you have questions about your own situation, be sure to seek personalized help from a financial professional.

 Related: How to Get Free Stocks

 Now, let’s take a look at some of the most popular and best-performing real estate ETFs.
 These ETFs are presented in no particular order, they are not ranked.
 Look at the details of each and see which REIT ETF might be right for you.

-The details for each investment listed below are taken from ETF Database and are valid as of the day this article was published, November 18, 2021.
+The details for each investment listed below are taken from ETF Database and are valid as of the day this article was last updated, May 11, 2022.
 Be sure to check the current details as they will change with time.